nicholasjng/personal-website/content/programming/jax-styletransfer.md

 hashtags: "python,jax,haiku,deep-learning,gpu-computing,style-transfer"
 ---

 *This post is a work in progress, just like the project itself!
-You can click here to go to the source code on [GitHub](https://github.com/njunge94/jax-styletransfer).*
+You can find the source code on [GitHub](https://github.com/njunge94/jax-styletransfer).*

 So I decided to finally give JAX a go.
 I had discovered the project earlier in 2020, but never gotten around to using it.
 Usually, when I try to use a new computing / ML framework, my "Hello World" project is **neural style transfer**.
 So how did it go?